SujalPatil21/Java-Projects/Employee_Management/README.md

 # Employee Details

-A simple Java program that demonstrates the use of **classes, objects, constructors, methods, and the `this` keyword** in Java.
+It is a simple Java program that demonstrates the use of **classes, objects, constructors, methods, and the `this` keyword** in Java.
 The program stores and displays employee details such as **ID, name, and monthly salary**, and also calculates their **annual salary**.

 ---